mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/build-on-call-screen/java.md

 }
 ```

-You are almoust done.
+You are almost done.
 Run `Build` > `Make project` to make sure project is compiling.